 Okay, well, I love coffee in general, so it makes sense that Starbucks is one of my favorite places.
 There’s one on every corner, I often have some gift cards thanks to my sweet students and their families, and, let’s face it, Starbucks does come up with some rather tasty concoctions.

 I especially love their seasonal items.
-Their Cherry Mocha (check out my copycat version HERE) at Valentines Day is devine, I am always excited for my first Pumpkin Spice Latte in the fall, and their Chesnut Prailine Latte at Christmas is my absolute favorite.
+Their Cherry Mocha (check out my copycat version HERE) at Valentine’s Day is divine, I am always excited for my first Pumpkin Spice Latte in the fall, and their Chesnut Praline Latte at Christmas is my absolute favorite.

 Add a Sugar Plum Cheese Danish, and it’s the perfect treat for driving around and looking at Christmas lights.